promanenko/gigaspaces-sbp-jekyll/elastic-distributed-calculation-engine.markdown

 ## The AnalysisTask
 The `AnalysisTask` include the following:

 - `execute` method - invoked on each partition.
-It returns a sum of all of the calculated NPV values for all the trades found within the partition devided by books.
+It returns a sum of all of the calculated NPV values for all the trades found within the partition divided by books.
 The demo assumes there are four books.
 - `getTradesFromDB` method  - used to load missing Trade objects from the database.
 Since this demo does not include a running live database the Trade  data is generated via random data.
 - `calculateNPV` method - called by the execute method to calculate the Net present value for the Trade.